akutschi/docs/content/blog/GPG-Basics/index.md

 >
 > [Solution](https://unix.stackexchange.com/questions/318385/no-such-file-or-directory-when-generating-a-gpg-key): `gpgconf --kill gpg-agent`

 After creation of the key, `gpg --list-keys` shows the overview of the available public keys in the keyring.
+The abbreviations `pub` and `sec` are for the _pub primary key_ and _public sub-key_.

 ```sh
 /home/johndoe/.gnupg/pubring.kbx